Sport, PE, Health and Fitness

 Staff and facilities

-The school also boasts a fully equipped gymnasium, two squash courts, a 25m swimming pool, five netball courts (seven tennis courts in summer), one all-weather pitch (eight tennis courts in summer), four artificial cricket nets, and fitness room including a nine station multi-gym.
+The school benefits from excellent sports facilities including a gymnasium, sports hall, climbing wall, squash court, 25m swimming pool, five netball courts (seven tennis courts in summer), one all-weather pitch (eight tennis courts in summer), four artificial cricket nets, and a recently refurbished fitness room including a mixture of cardio and free-weight equipment.

 Subject time per 10-day cycle

-- First Year – two lessons of gymnasium-based physical education, two lessons of games and one lesson of swimming
+- First Year – two lessons of physical education, two lessons of games and one lesson of swimming

 - Second, Third, Fourth and Fifth Year – two lessons of physical education and two lessons of games